-- Publishing journals, book series, newsletters and other occasional publications, in both hard copy and electronic format, for the benefit of members and the wider community interested in the objects of the Association; - Promoting international co-operation among hydrogeologists and others with an interest in groundwater through commissions, networks, working groups and joint projects; - Encouraging the worldwide application of hydrogeological skills through education and technology transfer programmes.
+- Publishing journals, books, newsletters and other occasional publications, in both hard copy and electronic format, for the benefit of members and the wider community interested in the objects of the Association; - Publishing of videos, webinars and other online educational materials; - Promoting international co-operation among hydrogeologists and others with an interest in groundwater through commissions, networks, working groups and joint projects; - Encouraging the worldwide application of hydrogeological skills through education and technology transfer programmes.
 The Burdon Fund was established by IAH to support hydrogeologists in developing nations.
 IAH also runs a sponsored membership scheme to help hydrogeologists in developing nations share in the benefits of IAH membership.
-The Association has enhanced its capacity to do this by establishing an Education and Development Fund and a Sponsorship Fund; - Sponsoring international meetings, including an annual congress, and regional and national meetings: - Co-operating with national and international scientific organisations, to promote understanding of groundwater in the international management of water resources and the environment.
+The Association has enhanced its capacity to do this by establishing an Education and Development Fund and a Sponsorship Fund; - Sponsoring international meetings, including an annual congress, and regional and national meetings; - Co-operating with national and international scientific organisations, to promote understanding of groundwater in the international management of water resources and the environment.

 While these aims and objectives are clear, consistent and long-term, it is nevertheless prudent for the Association to review from time to time the activities that are undertaken and expenditures made in pursuit of these aims.
-To this end, a strategic plan for the period up to 2020 was prepared in 2010.
-This contains detailed recommendations for activities to strengthen the Association's membership, educational and scientific programmes, communications, conferences, provision of web-based services, income diversification and many others.
-Progress in implementing this strategic plan is regularly reviewed by the Executive Committee of IAH and reported to the trustees at meetings of the Association's Council.
-A successor to the strategic plan is being prepared.
+To this end, a new strategic plan for the period to 2030 was published during the year.
+This framework includes recommendations for activities to strengthen the Association's membership, educational and scientific programmes, communications, conferences, provision of web-based services, income diversification and many others.
+Progress in implementing this strategic plan will be reviewed regularly by the Executive Committee of IAH and reported to the Trustees and Council.